-• NOTE: Due to the nature of this in-person lab and the ongoing pandemic, students are required to purchase a personal Tyvek suit (a protective, hooded coverall; one that covers the entire body and head and is usually equipped with a zipper).
+- Online Zoom Course Room Virtual classroom available from 8:30a-11:30a - NOTE: Due to the nature of this in-person lab and the ongoing pandemic, students are required to purchase a personal Tyvek suit (a protective, hooded coverall; one that covers the entire body and head and is usually equipped with a zipper) (\$6.50).
+Safety goggles (\$3.50) and face shields (\$3 optional) will also be available for purchase.
 Nitrile (latex-free) gloves and shoe coverings will be provided.